annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 <b>Cost:</b> Free<br/>
 <b>Ave time spent:</b> 10-30 minutes<br/>

 One can only become a saint if you do something miraculous.
 King St Stephen was not a saint during his time.
 After his death, his burial was removed.
-During this removal they discovered that his right hand was perfectly preserved.
+During the removal they discovered that his right hand was perfectly preserved.
 The people of that time believed it had miraculous power.
 The king therefore became a saint.
 Scientists today can explain the phenomenon.
 The hand is still located inside the basilica.

 Its free to go inside.
 They also offer great classical shows inside the basilica.

 * # <a href="http://www.opera.hu/">Hungarian State Opera House</a>
 <br/>